• ICT

 Step 6:

-I selected add all to add the available cameras to my NVR.
+I selected Add all to add the available cameras to my NVR.

 Select individual cameras and select “Add” to add the camera or select “Add All” to add the available devices to your NVR.

-Add All
+Add All Online Cameras function

-Step 7
+Step 7:

-• connect the NVR to the corporate network via the NVR’s LAN port
+I connected my NVR to the corporate network via the NVR’s LAN port and could view my NVR from anywhere (node/terminal) on the network.